MicrosoftDocs/bot-docs/articles/includes/deploy/snippet-deploy-simple-csharp-echo-bot.md

 1. Optionally, check app Id and password

-    Use the app id and the secret values in the project `appsettings.json` file.
+    Use the app id and the password values in the project `appsettings.json` file.

     ```bash
     az webapp config appsettings list -g <your bot resource group> -n <bot channels registration name> --subscription <subscription Id form previous step>
     ```

-1. Before creating a .deployment file add the the bot channel registration app id, and the password to the project `appsettings.json` file.
+1. Before creating a `.deployment` file add the the bot channel registration app id, and the password to the project `appsettings.json` file.

 1. Create a `.deployment` file within the bot project folder.